mixxxdj/mixxx/source/chapters/appendix.rst

 Keyboard mapping table
 ======================

-Shortcuts lets you start working more efficiently.
-This table lists the default keyboard shortcuts for accessing Mixxx:
+Shortcuts let you work more efficiently.
+This table lists the default keyboard shortcuts for accessing Mixxx with an English keyboard layout.
+Depending on your language settings the defaults may be different.

 +----------------------------------------+---------------------+---------------------+--------------+
 | Function                               | Deck 1              | Deck 2              | Master       |